Our Programs

 To be part of the program

-The next application period will be launched in the summer of 2025.
-If you have any questions, please contact Liza Langevin by phone at 613-675-4661 or by email [email protected].
-Please note that spaces are limited.
+If you have any questions, please contact Liza Langevin by phone at 613-675-4661 or by email at [email protected].

 Recipients of the 2024-25 Starter Company Plus program